Essential Website Maintenance – Thursday 9th January 2020

 About the scheme

-Conwy County Borough Council has been successful in a Levelling Up Fund bid to reduce the risk of Trefriw becoming isolated during floods.
+Conwy County Borough Council has been awarded funding from UK Government to reduce the risk of Trefriw becoming isolated during floods.

-Since the funding was confirmed, we have been working to make sure that we understand the causes of the flooding, and how to reduce it.
-This includes confirming flow rates, topographical surveys and design work.
+The first phase of work took place in 2024.
+Before starting the first phase of work, we worked to make sure that we understand the causes of the flooding, and how to reduce it.
+This included confirming flow rates, topographical surveys and design work.

 What are the issues?